AMD Sees Intel-Nvidia Partnership as a Threat, Warns of ‘Rising Competition and Pricing Pressure’

 • AMD has also secured a deal with OpenAI, and the future of the AI chip market seems unpredictable for now.

-With AMD rising in the consumer market and data centres, especially with the recent top-notch releases of the RDNA 4 GPU lineup and all Zen 5 CPU releases.
+AMD is rising immensely in the consumer market and data centres, especially with the recent successful launches of the RDNA 4 GPU and Zen 5 CPU releases.
 Team Red also saw record-breaking revenue of $9.2 billion in the last quarter and is quite optimistic about its future.

 However, the path ahead won’t be smooth sailing for them as they face rising competition from Intel and Nvidia’s partnership.
 The RTX GPU manufacturer has invested $5 billion into Team Blue to develop multiple generations of custom chips for both data centres and desktop PCs.